-Note that the number of summands in both sums is of the order $R^d$, so up to a change in the constant $c_{d,\lam}$, \eqref{eq:mainspatialub} and \eqref{eq:mainspatiallb} are indeed upper and lower bounds on normalized spatial averages.
-The proof is given in Section~\ref{sect:pfmainspatial}.
+Note that the cardinality of $\curly S^{j,\al}_{R,\ell_d}$ is of order $R^d$, so up to a change in the constant $c_{d,\lam}$, \eqref{eq:mainspatial} indeed gives bounds on \textit{averages over large sectors}.
+The sectors can be replaced by other sufficiently large sets, e.g., annuli.